atuinsh/atuin/docs/blog/2023/04-01-release-v14/index.md

 You can update your installation via your system package manager, or by downloading the latest release from the [release page](https://github.com/ellie/atuin/releases).

 This release introduces some breaking changes, so please ensure all Atuin clients and servers are updated or sync may not complete.
+If you have any issues, please try `atuin sync --force`

 We had a lot of changes in this release - I'll call out a few, but this is not exhaustive.
 Read the changelog below for the full list!